spikegrobstein/flatironschool-deployment_lecture/lecture.md

 #### Creating your own user

+Because we're going to disable remote login for the `root` user and we want this server to feel a little more personal, we're going to create a user for ouselves.
+This user will be able to perform administrative commands and will be how we connect to the server into the future.

 Creating your own user is done using the `useradd` command.
 This command has a whole slew of options that it accepts for customizing your user, but that's beyond the scope of this lecture.
-You can get a full list of all of the options by typing the following into your ssh session:
+If you're curious, you can get a full list of all of the options by typing the following into your ssh session:

     useradd --help